jeromeludmann/cars/README.md

 npm install
 ```

-When it's done, just start the dev workflow by typing:
+When it's done, you can go to the next step.

+## Development workflow

+In order to start developing, just run the development workflow:

 ```
 npm run dev